SAP/odata-library/doc/ACTIVE_OPERATIONS.md

 		});
 ```

-# Update entity (entire resource)
+# Replace entity (entire resource)

-Use EntitySet.put to update an entity by replacing its content.
+Use EntitySet.put to replace an entity by replacing its content.
 The entity content is replaced by a new content from object
 passed as parameter of the EntitySet.put method.